ClouDesire/docusaurus/docs/onboarding.md

 ### Why you should use auto-login

 It would be great to give the customer the possibility to auto-login to your application without providing any credentials, especially in a marketplace.
-For instance, it means that your customer will not need to remember credentails for Cloudesire platform AND your product.
+For instance, it means that your customer will not need to remember credentials for Cloudesire platform AND your product.
 Also, you will not need to provide end-user instructions to the customer to login for the first time to your application.
 Long story short, you can provide your customer a smooth and simple user experience.

 ### How to enable auto-login

 To achieve this goal, we strongly suggest to add an **authorization token** to the **endpoint** to access the application.
-In this way, you can recognize the customer and enable automatical log-in into your application.
+In this way, you can recognize the customer and enable automatic log-in into your application.

 If you follow this flow, you don't need to specify the user credentials into the _end-user instructions_ anymore.